ITT at Hungerhill

 Please click on the tab to the right hand side of this webpage, ‘Who are the Partnership Schools’, to see detailed descriptions of our partner schools.

 what funding is available to help me in my training year?

-As with other teacher training routes, you’re equally eligible for a training bursary (or, where appropriate, scholarship) and can apply for the same financial support, such as student loans.
+As with all teacher training routes, you could be eligible for a training bursary (or, where appropriate, scholarship) and can apply for the more financial support, such as student loans.

-Fees are £9000 payable with student loan.
-Bursaries or scholarships of up to £30 000 are available in some subjects depending on your degree class.
+Fees are £9250 for QTS with PGCE and £7850 for QTS only: this can be paid privately or with a student loan.
+Bursaries or scholarships of up to £26 000 are available in some subjects, depending on your degree class.

 how do i apply?